Karimo299/CCRinger/README.md

 A tweak that lets you change the volume sound by tapping on the volume slider in the controlCenter

 ## To-Do
-* Acctually upload the source code.
 * Make it show the ringer icon in the slider & in expanded mode.
 * Get a settings icon.
 (Anyone is welcome to send their icon)
+* Add an option to only switch to ringer mode when the slider is expanded(Maybe)

 ## Changlog
 * V1.0.0